lvxianlei/tc-front/README.md

 │
 ...
 ```
-`translation.json` is a i18n map(key-value) config file.
+`translation.json` is an i18n map(key-value) config file.
 The key is a variable and the value correspondings a displayed text.
 One key must be the same in all of language config files.

 In the code, we need 2 steps to display i18n text.
 1. The `Prop` must extend `WithTranslation`, a sample as below: